 What Can Be Done to Prevent Texting While Driving?

 Preventing texting while driving requires a multifaceted approach.
 Education and awareness campaigns are important, but there are also technological solutions that can help prevent distracted driving.
 For example, many smartphone apps can detect when a user is driving and can automatically silence notifications, block calls, and texts, and send automated responses to incoming messages.
+Place your phone in the glove compartment while you are driving to keep it from distracting you.

 Some cars even have built-in technology that can prevent drivers from using their phones while the car is in motion.
 In addition to education and technology, it is also important for individuals to take personal responsibility for their actions while driving.
 Drivers should make a conscious effort to put their phones away while driving and focus on the road.